The world of electronic music remembers LFO’s Mark Bell on the anniversary of his passing

-This week (8 October to be exact) marks five years since the passing of pioneering electronic musician Mark Bell, who passed away at the age of just 43, in 2014.
+This week (8 October to be exact) marks the anniversary of the passing of pioneering electronic musician Mark Bell, who died at the age of just 43, in 2014.

 The Yorkshire native is best known for his work with LFO, alongside Gez Varley, with the group setting the template for British techno in the early 90s – debut album Frequencies (1991) was one of the first releases on the then-emerging Warp Records.

 After 1996’s Advance, Bell went on to man the LFO project by himself, releasing final album Sheath (which included the earth-shuddering single Freak) in 2003.
 He also went on to become the main producer for Bjork, working on every album between Homogenic (1997) and Biophilia (2011), as well as work on Depeche Mode’s Exciter, the group’s 2001 return to form.